Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Convergence Testing

 Finally, we ran convergence tests for the chaotic initial data with $\mu=20,\sigma=0.19$ for $\epsilon=6.95,6.92$, with $t_H\approx 65.5,40.8$ respectively.
-As shown in figure \ref{f:m20w019convergence}, the simulations are close to fourth order convergence for most of the evolution, but there are periods where the order of convergence for evolution and constraint variabables becomes negative.
+As shown in figure \ref{f:m20w019convergence}, the simulations are close to fourth order convergence for most of the evolution, but there are periods where the order of convergence for evolution and constraint variables becomes negative.
 This of course leads to the concern that the evolutions should have collapsed during those periods and extend into an ``afterlife'' evolution.
 We have therefore evolved these amplitudes through these regions (approximately $t=30-40$ for $\epsilon=6.95$ and $t=18-30$ for $\epsilon=6.92$) at high resolution ($n=18$).
 If the evolutions are truly in an afterlife, this higher resolution calculation may include horizon formation.
 We do not observe this.
-Another tell-tale of would-be horizon formation is a decrease in the timestep size by an order of magnitude or more followed by an increase.
-We monitor the timestep size every 500 timesteps through this evolution but do not observe a decrease in timestep size by more than a factor of 2.
+Another tell-tale of would-be horizon formation is a decrease in the time step size by an order of magnitude or more followed by an increase.
+We monitor the time step size every 500 time steps through this evolution but do not observe a decrease in time step size by more than a factor of 2.
 As a result, we believe the values of $t_H$ found are reliable, though the reader may wish to consider them with some caution.
+In other words, while convergence testing is the gold standard to validate our numerical evolutions, there are other indicators of reliability, which these evolutions satisfy.
+It is also worth noting that the rapid energy transfer characteristic of figure \ref{f:m20w019decomp} for $\epsilon=6.95$ begins immediately and is therefore seen in a convergent region of the evolutions, particularly for $t\lesssim 14$.

-Nonetheless, we emphasize that we have found convergent behavior for chaotic initial data at other scalar masses.
+Nonetheless, we emphasize that we have found convergent evolutions for irregular initial data at scalar masses from $\mu=0$ to $20$.
+It is important to note that we have validated nonmonotonic behavior in plots of $t_H$ vs $\epsilon$.
+Convergence testing also specifically validates the evolutions used to find a nonzero Lyapunov coefficient (at nearly the 2$\sigma$ level) for massless scalar collapse.